 Student Visa

-Student Visa – Needless to say that education in the United States is among the best in the world, many non-immigrants from different countries apply for temporary visas, notably F-1 (academic student) or M-1 (vocational student) visas.
+Student Visa – Needless to say, education in the United States is among the best in the world, thus many non-immigrants from different countries apply for temporary visas, notably F-1 (academic student) or M-1 (vocational student) visas.

 In any given year, approximately 500,000 people are coming to the U.S. to study.
-If you are one of them, and your main goal is to attend college in Spokane, Washington State, then you do need to have a student visa.
+If you are one of them, and your main goal is to attend college in Spokane, Washington, you do need to have a student visa.
 The duration of your stay will depend on the length of your studies.

 There are important things that you should know:

-Students may enter the U.S. in advance prior to the start of the program but not earlier than 30 days.
+Students may enter the U.S. in advance prior to the start of the program but not earlier than 30 days prior.
 Categorically classified as a non-immigrant, a person with a student visa must be a:

 Do you need a lawyer in securing your visa?